AOrto/AOrto.github.io/README.md

-November 15th is a youth temple trip if you plan to attend please talk to your youth leaders

-If you see this ask President Orton: if he could combine any holidays together what would they be?
+If you see this ask President Orton: about the gost of christmas presents children?

-Also tell him this fun fact:  The country and the bird are named the same due to an accidental historical confusion: the American bird was called a "turkey" because it was mistaken for or resembled the guinea fowl, a bird that was imported to Europe from Africa via Turkey
+Also tell him this fun fact:  The phrase "dead as a doornail" originated in the 14th century, likely from the practice of clinching nails in carpentry to make them secure.
+To clinch a nail, it was hammered through the wood, and the protruding end was bent over and hammered flat against the surface, making the nail permanently fixed and useless for any other purpose

 also try to find the ducks hidden arround the building, but dont move them though.